 Following the hearing, the Hearing Panel will consider all of the relevant evidence and deliberate regarding responsibility.
-The Hearing Panel shall make a determination, by a preponderance of the evidence, whether the Respondent has violated the policy.
+The Hearing Officer shall make a determination, by a preponderance of the evidence, whether the respondent has violated the policy.
 The Hearing Officer shall write a written determination, which will contain:

-- 1. The allegations potentially constituting Title IX sexual harassment; - 2.
+- 1. The allegations potentially constituting sexual misconduct; - 2.
 A description of the procedural steps taken from the receipt of the formal complaint through the determination (including any notifications to the parties, interviews with parties and witnesses, site visits (if any), methods used to gather other information, and the hearing).
-The Hearing Officer may rely on the information included in the final investigation report as documentation of the procedural steps taken from the receipt of the formal complaint through the start of the Hearing; - 3.
-Findings of fact supporting the determination; - 4.
+The Hearing Officer may rely on the information included in the final investigation report as documentation of the procedural steps taken from the receipt of the formal complaint through the start of the Hearing;

+- 3. Findings of fact supporting the determination; - 4.
 Conclusions regarding the application of this policy to the facts; - 5.
 A statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility (i.e., whether a policy violation occurred), any disciplinary sanctions imposed if there has been a finding of responsibility, and whether any remedies designed to restore or preserve equal access to the College's education program or activity or working environment will be implemented; and - 6.
 Relevant appeal information for the parties.

-Disciplinary sanctions and remedies will be determined in accordance with the procedures listed below, and an explanation of the determination of appropriate sanctions will be included by the Hearing Officer in the written determination.
+Disciplinary sanctions and remedies will be determined in accordance with the procedures listed below, and the information will be provided to the Hearing Officer for inclusion in the written determination.